momopusheen/momopusheen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am graduating with a Master's degree in Artificial Intelligence from **Fudan University** (Sep.
-2021 - Jun.
-2024), where Prof. [Tao Chen](https://eetchen.github.io/) is my advisor.
-I am fortunate to work closely with Dr. [Hongyuan Zhu](https://hongyuanzhu.github.io/) from A*STAR, Singapore, and Dr. [Gang Yu](https://www.skicyyu.org/), Dr. [Xin Chen](https://chenxin.tech/), and Dr. [Chi Zhang](https://icoz69.github.io/) from Tencent.
-Before this, I obtained my Bachelor's degree in Data Science and Big Data Technology also from **Fudan University** (Sep.
-2017 - Jun.
-2021).
+Currently I'm a master student of **University of Science and Technology of China** (Sep.
+2022 - Jun.
+2025), advised by [S. Kevin Zhou](https://eetchen.github.io/) is my advisor.
+I am fortunate to be a member of [Medical Imaging, Robotics, Analytic Computing & Learning (MIRACLE) Lab](https://miracle.ustc.edu.cn/).
+Before this, I obtained my Bachelor's degree in Computer Science from **Hefei University of Technology** (Sep.
+2018 - Jun.
+2022).

 My long-term research goal is to develop vision-language systems that can *comprehend*, *reason*, and *envision* the physical world.